Members of the Saint Paul training team attend the national PTHV conference.

 PTHV trainers working with educators in Solvay, New York.

 Kirinda Anderson, a parent of a student at Wellstone Elementary, speaks at the national Parent Teacher Home Visit Conference.

-Parents and educators together train SPFT members on how to conduct home visits.
+Parents and educators together train SPFE members on how to conduct home visits.

 Families and educators often want the same thing for students – to learn and thrive in school.
 Parent Teacher Home Visits (PTHV) seeks to build the partnerships between parents and educators that are essential to providing quality education to all students, regardless of their race, ethnicity, sexual orientation, gender identity, immigration status, or ability.